Useful Information

 Entry Requirements

-Students interested in A Levels need at least five GCSEs at grade 4 or above, including English at grade 6 and mathematics at grade 7.
-They also need a satisfactory school reference and must meet the minimum GCSE requirement of a Grade 7 in Core and Additional Science or a Grade 7 in Chemistry, and any other Science if taken.
+Students interested in A Levels need at least five GCSEs at grade 4 or above, including mathematics at grade 7.
+They also need to meet the minimum GCSE requirement of a Grade 7 in Core and Additional Science or a Grade 7 in Chemistry, and any other Science if taken.

 Web Category